Pink living rooms: 24 ideas for a classy and stylish space

 4. Paint wooden panelling with a blush pink shade

 Whether you're renovating a listed home or looking to inject a bit of personality into your new build, installing some wall panelling is an affordable yet stylish way to give a room a touch of pink.
 The best thing about panelling is the fact that you can customise your design so that it's completely to your taste, and the combinations really are endless.
-We love the look of panelling half way up the wall in a deep shade of pink, or cladding the whole wall and giving it a lick of subtler blush paint.
+We love the look of panelling half way up the wall in a deep shade of pink, or cladding a whole wall and then painting it in a two-tone effect.

 5. Style powder pink with Mid-Century modern furniture